SuperFabius/A250220_DEVEL/DEVEL1/README.md

 NOTE 1: The files inside the In the **Examples** folder are inteded for this development verion only (S260320-R260820_DEVEL1)

 NOTE 2: only the .ino file is changed.
 The others files are the same of the current public revision (S260320-R230520).

-About the SD: for now use the same SD image of the current public revision.